oyname/oyname.github.io/api/06_advanced/addon_ref.md

 ---

-## What an AddOn Must Not Do
+## What a Module Must Not Do

-An AddOn must not:
+A module must not:

+- access services that were not declared in `Describe()`
+- cause side effects in `Describe()` or `DeclareContributions()`
+- read other modules' declarations during `DeclareContributions()`
+- register Tier-0 services — only the engine runtime may do that
 - modify core invariants from the outside
 - require the core to include AddOn-private headers
 - hide registration in unrelated engine code